Sameer092/Tic-Tac-Toe/README.md

 * Ensure you have Visual Studio installed with support for C++ development.
 * If there are any missing dependencies, follow the prompts from Visual Studio to install them.
 * Make sure to set the correct startup project before running the game.
-* If you encounter any issues, check the issues section or feel free to open a new issue for assistance.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>